hapijs/hapi/API.md

             - `'attachment'`
             - `'inline'`
-        - `lookupCompressed` - if `true`, looks for the same filename with the '.gz' suffix for a precompressed version of the file to serve if the request supports content encoding.
+        - `lookupCompressed` - if `true`, looks for the same filename with the '.gz' suffix for a pre-compressed version of the file to serve if the request supports content encoding.
 Defaults to `false`.

 - `directory` - generates a directory endpoint for serving static content from a directory.